 Your Nakuru hostel is a great base for visiting all the sights of the town and the surrounding areas.
 While Nakuru has a full urban infrastructure for your convenience, such as coffee shops, good hotels and shopping centers, you can also dive into the rural life of Kenya in the suburbs of Nakuru or see the heartbreaking reality of local communities at one of the biggest dumpsites in the country that host a population of about a thousand people who live off the garbage and get by with the help of various non-governmental organizations working in town.
 There are also opportunities to donate your efforts and talents to the local communities.

-Written by local enthusiast for Nakuru hostels
+Written by Travel Expert Nakuru

 Curly